SlashSlashCode/SlashSlashCode/README.md

  I work with Unity and C# to create small games and explore fun concepts.

  I am also learning Java to expand my knowledge of general computer science.

+ Although I'm not very good at it, I have also started making websites for fun!